stephaneVercouillieBMID/slate/source/index.html.md

 <aside class="notice">Redirect URIs (to which the User will be redirected after authentication in the itsme App) need to be whitelisted by our Back-End.
 <ul>
-  <li>Additional URL parameters are not allowed and entire redirect_uri MUST match the one provided in the B2B portal.</li>
+  <li>Additional URL parameters are not allowed and entire redirect_uri MUST match the one provided in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a>.</li>
   <li>Only one redirect_uri MUST be specified for each service.</li>
   <li>Belgian Mobile ID MUST be notified on time if the URLs are changed, and be provided with the new URL.</li>
 </ul>